History & Leadership

 - A competitive place in the market

-Our charter – includes all federal civilian employees and their family and household members.
+Our charter – includes all federal civilian employees, federal government contractors plus their family and household members.
 And that includes retirees, annuitants, pensioners and their families, too!

 FedChoice serves the Washington, D.C. – Baltimore – Philadelphia metro area, which includes 40 counties from Virginia to New Jersey.

 The Board of Directors serve and are elected by the members of the credit union.
 The board is responsible for duties such as credit union policy, planning, finance and service delivery.
 Board members serve on a voluntary basis and receive no compensation for the time they spend working on behalf of the membership of the credit union.

 Our current FedChoice Board of Directors include: